-In 2006, the Depot installed an additional 49 sodium lactate injection wells and 30 performance monitoring wells for the MI RA.
-In 2007, DDC installed an additional 27 monitoring wells to further refine the boundary of groundwater contamination plumes as well as to obtain a better understanding of the hydrogeology on the MI.
-Environmental contractors are currently preparing recommendations regarding further action.
+In 2006, the Depot installed 49 sodium lactate injection wells and 30 performance monitoring wells for the MI RA.
+In 2007, DDC installed 27 monitoring wells to further refine the boundary of groundwater contamination plumes as well as to obtain a better understanding of the hydrogeology on the MI.
+In 2008, DDC implemented a membrane interface probe investigation to locate potential soil source areas on the MI.
+Field work was completed in November 2008 and groundwater modeling was performed to investigate potential water quality impacts to the Memphis Aquifer due to vertical transport of CVOC contamination from the overlying fluvial aquifer.